 Film Listing

-Below you will find the January to April 2026 film programme.
+Below you will find the May to end June 2026 film programme.
 For more details about each film, including a trailer, go to the “Film Details” page.

 To buy tickets, please select the button by each film.
 This will take you to the (external) David Hall’s site where you can buy a ticket.